-Maybe your DevOps team is already set up, maybe it isn’t.
-Either way, if the development team and the operations team in your company are going to fuse, this post could come in handy!
+Your DevOps team may or may not already be in place.
+In any case, if your company’s development team and operations team are about to merge, this post will come in handy!
 Why?
-Because you’ll get to know the DevOp tool that is revolutionizing (and transforming) those teams.
+Because you will learn about the DevOps tools that is revolutionizing (and transforming) these teams.

-Before we continue, it is important to remember what DevOps is.
-The term “DevOps” encompasses a multitude of concepts, techniques, and practices.
-There are many different opinions and doubts as to what DevOps is: is it a culture?
+Before continuing, it is important to remember what DevOps is.
+The term “DevOps” encompasses a multitude of concepts, techniques and practices.
+There are many opinions and doubts about what DevOps is: is it a culture?
 A methodology?
-A new movement in the software development world?
+A new movement in the world of software development?

-Having a DevOps team in your company is the best occasion to encourage significant changes in IT culture.
-This way, the adoption of new techniques and practices promoting the internal development of software will be more straightforward.
+Having a DevOps team in your company is the best opportunity to foster significant changes in the IT culture.
+In this way, the adoption of new techniques and practices that promote internal software development will be easier.

-Thanks to all the advantages of incorporating DevOps in any organization, the demand for DevOps profiles has been steadily increasing month after month.
+Thanks to all the advantages of incorporating DevOps in any organization, the demand for DevOps profiles has not stopped growing month after month.

-“DevOps, the methodology, culture or mentality that promotes software development and improvement, with top efficiency and very few interruptions.”
+“DevOps, the methodology, culture or mindset that promotes the development and improvement of software, with maximum efficiency and very few interruptions.”

-The incorporation of DevOps engineers favors efficiency, communication, and innovation within the organization.
-Having a new team composed of developers and staff from the department of operations will help generate an ecosystem in which collaboration is the norm and responsibilities, goals and achievements are all shared.
-Without a doubt, it’s a new development model that will encourage software development and other innovations, which will, in turn, help the company to gain many advantages among the competition.
+The addition of DevOps engineers promotes efficiency, communication and innovation within the organization.
+Having a new team made up of developers and operations department staff will help generate an ecosystem in which collaboration is the norm and responsibilities, goals and achievements are shared.
+Undoubtedly, this is a new development model that will foster software development and other innovations, which, in turn, will help the company gain many advantages over the competition.

-After this summary about DevOps, now is the right time to get to know what kind of tools there are available in the market and, most importantly, to start thinking what’s the best one for your team and organization.
+After this summary about DevOps, now is the right time to know what kind of tools are available in the market and, most importantly, to start thinking about which one is the best for your team and organization.
 Are you ready?
-Let’s go!
+Here we go!

-As we were saying, there’s a variety of Devops tools available in the market that can be useful when it comes to daily tasks and challenges.
+There are numerous tools available to support various aspects of DevOps that can be useful when it comes to daily tasks and challenges, including:

 - Jenkins: it’s an open source platform that promotes continuous dedication and integration.
 It was conceived specially to improve the efficiency of all tasks that may arise in all stages of the DevOps workflow, from integration to automatization and implementation.
 Despite not being very flexible nor scalable, it’s effortless to use.